storj-thirdparty/uplink-python/Instructions_pypi.md

         You will be prompted for a username and password, enter username and password used on ```https://pypi.org/```

-> For more details and complete tutorial on how to publish a package on pypi, goto [Packaging Python Projects](https://packaging.python.org/tutorials/packaging-projects/)
+> For more details and complete tutorial on how to publish a package on PyPI, goto [Packaging Python Projects](https://packaging.python.org/tutorials/packaging-projects/)